luikyv/go-oidc/README.md

-# goidc
+# go-oidc
-`goidc` is a client module that provides a customizable Authorization Server with support to OpenID Connect and other standards.
+`go-oidc` is a client module that provides a customizable Authorization Server with support to OpenID Connect and other standards.

 This library implements the following specifications:
 * [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html)